 there is no requirement for supervision - we are only there coordinating the logistical aspects of the dive event/lake cleanup.

 We will do our best to inform of the dive's risks & of any uncertainties or unknowns.

 Knowing the risks & understanding the limits of your training, experience, physical fitness, etc, it is NOW

-If anyone feels uncomfortable with any dive - at any time, your dive plan should be adjsted to accommodate your comfort level, experience, fitness, etc. and this should include deciding not to dive today - with any fear of embarassment or pressure to perform!
+If anyone feels uncomfortable with any dive - at any time, your dive plan should be adjusted to accommodate your comfort level, experience, fitness, etc. and this should include deciding not to dive today - with any fear of embarrassment or pressure to perform.